daviddeutsch/aec.valanx.org/docs/pages/memberships/04-plan-groups.md

 You can `publish` or `unpublish` a `Plan Group` (making it accessible or denying access in general) and set its visibility.
 An `invisible` `Plan Group` can still be linked to but will not show up on its own.

+Also note the `Direct Frontend Link` - you can use this URL to link somebody directly into the group (for instance when you build your own signup page).

 ### Details

 ![Plan Groups - Edit Details](../../img/plan-group-edit-general-details.png)